Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 Being prepared for emergencies is another critical aspect of managing food allergies.
 Food allergic reactions can range from mild symptoms to severe, life-threatening reactions known as anaphylaxis.

 To manage such emergencies, individuals with severe food allergies should always carry an epinephrine auto-injector, such as EpiPen®.
-This device is used to treat severe allergic reactions by injecting a dose of epinephrine (adrenaline) to counteract the allergic reaction.
+This device treats severe allergic reactions by injecting a dose of epinephrine (adrenaline) to counteract the allergic reaction.
 Understanding when and how to use the auto-injector is vital in managing food allergies.

 Gluten-related dietary needs are another significant category of dietary restrictions.
 These include conditions like celiac disease and non-celiac gluten sensitivity, both of which require a gluten-free diet.